Aknilam/mouse-keyboard-bot/README.md

 - recording with screenshots to show step-by-step position of mouse with background
 - saving screenshots while auto-repeating track (to find out what really happened)
 - compare recorded pattern with saved auto-repeated track (screenshots)

+- run next step when part of screen looks exactly like pattern
+- if/else tracking basing on actual screen/part of screen pattern match
+- tool to screenshot part of screen to quickly create pattern

 - repeat only if screen has the same resolution (eg. notebook with and without monitor)
 - repeat taking into account screen size (while recording remember screen size; while repeating rescale it to actual size)